chrisjrob/chrisjrob.github.io/_drafts/home_howto_recoverdatafromaharddisk.markdown

+---
+layout: page
-## Recover Data from a Hard Disk
+title: Howto | Recover Data from a Hard Disk

-<<<---
-%TOC%
-<<<---
+menu: howto
+weight: 40
+category: technology
+tags: [linux]
+---

-### Warning
+## Warning

-<!> This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.
-I include some References at the end of this page; which may be of more use.
+**This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.
+I include some References at the end of this page; which may be of more use.**

-### Boot in Ubuntu Live CD
+## Boot in Ubuntu Live CD

    * Boot onto a live CD
    * Configure networking
    * Uncomment repositories in /etc/apt/sources.list

-### Mount destination drive
+## Mount destination drive

 You need access to a hard drive that is able to support large files.
 I started with fat32 and came a cropper when it hit 4gb.
 I replaced that with an NFS share on my desktop PC and it worked beautifully.
 Mount it ready for action.